HoffmannNST/Task-tracker/README.md

 # Task Tracker

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.3.

-This is first Angular2+ project made with use of JSOn-server.
+This is my first Angular2+ project made with use of JSON-server.

 ## Development server